input-output-hk/prism-did-method-spec/w3c-spec/PRISM-method.md

 ## DID Documents

 The `prism` DID method allows to create fairly expressive DID documents.
 In this first version, the method supports the creation of DID documents that contain arbitrary services.
 With respect to verification methods, all W3C verification relationships are supported (namely, authentication, key agreement, assertion, capability invocation and capability delegation).
 The supported verification method type is `JsonWebKey2020` where keys are expressed as JWK.
-In future versions, more verification method types will be supported.
+The supported keys however are restricted to `ED25519_CURVE_NAME`, `SECP256K1_CURVE_NAME` and `X25519_CURVE_NAME`.
+In future versions, more verification method types and keys will be supported.

 ### EXAMPLE: DID document (JSON-LD)